Looking for a summer internship or something to do over the summer related to sustainability?

 By Danielle Mulligan

 Welcome back!
 Hopefully everyone enjoyed their week off and feels rejuvenated for part two of the spring semester.
 Some may have stayed on campus while others may have travelled back home or to warmer places in search of actual spring-like weather.
 I personally love to travel when possible but struggle to balance that passion with my knowledge of the hugely negative environmental impacts of travelling.
 Starting from the ride to the airport and then the plane ride, I’m already leaving a huge carbon footprint!
-How can we become more environmentally conscious travellers?
+How can we become more environmentally conscious travelers?

-- Bring a reusable bag for any of your shopping trips to the markets stalls or stores wherever you are visiting
+- Bring a reusable bag for any of your shopping trips to the markets stalls or stores wherever you are visiting.

-- Try adventure travel or eco-tourism –not only does eco-tourism generally have a much smaller negative impact on the environment, it also frequently channels money to positive environmental initiatives
+- Try adventure travel or eco-tourism –not only does eco-tourism generally have a much smaller negative impact on the environment, it also frequently channels money to positive environmental initiatives.